 The pathogenicity of a mutation is determined by its effect on the protein function.
 Nonsense mutations are generally considered to be pathogenic, since they cause a premature truncation of the protein, functional areas of the protein are often lost.
 Splice site mutations are also considered pathogenic, since altered splicing also often disrupts the correct composition of the mRNA molecule, and thus leads to the formation of no or a non-functional protein.
 Indels are considered pathogenic if a frame shift or a premature truncation of the protein occurs.
 Missense mutations, on the other hand, have a less clear-cut pathogenicity profile.
-Several factors are involved in the effects that missense mutations have on protein function, such as the differences in physical properties of the exchanged amino acids (Figure 1.16), the location of the affected residue is conserved during evolution.
-For most of these factors computerized, or so-called in silico, prediction algorithms are available, e.g. the Polyphen-2 score, the Grantham score, SIFT and the PhyloP score.256-259
+Several factors are involved in the effects that missense mutations have on protein function, such as the differences in physical properties of the exchanged amino acids (Figure 1.16), the location of the amino acid change (whether it is located in a functional domain of the protein or not), and if the affected residue is conserved during evolution.
+For most of these factors computerized, or so-called in silico, prediction algorithms are available, e.g. the Polyphen-2 score, the Grantham score, SIFT and the PhyloP score.
+256-259